 Being certified might help you open doors or move your resume to the top of a stack but it will never mean more to anyone else than it does to you.
 That’s why you shouldn’t get talked into certification.

 Get certified because you want to.
 Stay certified because you want to.

-Alrighty now, focusing back to the question about PHR/SPHR certification study programs.
-There are lots of different ways to study – you can do it alone, local SHRM chapters hold study classes, local colleges and universities have programs, and SHRM offers workshops and study materials.
-For more information, check out the HR Certification Institute website.
+Alrighty now, focusing back to the question about certification study programs.
+There are lots of different ways to study – you can do it alone, local SHRM chapters hold study classes, and local colleges and universities have programs.
+For more information, check out the Society for Human Resource Management (SHRM) workshops and study materials or the HR Certification Institute (HRCI) website.